Skip to content

 • Dataverse table created (see README.md)

-• Azure Key Vault with client secret stored (recommended)
+• Azure Key Vault with the legacy client secret stored, if using the cloud-flow fallback

 Step 1: Create a New Flow